- We would like to invite you to join ‘Karuta 2020’ project which will help people learn, create and play ‘Karuta’, a Japanese traditional card game.

 - This is an international contest to seek pictures & writing for everybody from children to adults.

-- The theme is ‘Share a charm of Japan and other countries’.
+- The theme is ‘Share a charm of your home/favorite country’.

-- The prize is a set of karuta cards showing a winning work printed on each card
+- The prize is karuta cards printed with the winning work.

 (2) Creative Karuta workshop, worldwide